Aurix16/quoteMania/README.md

 It' a work in progress.
 By the time you read this, not everything might have been implemented.
 Feel free to contribute if you want to.
 Or subscribe.

+- Just sign up an receive a quote daily
+- Chron job for sending out quotes

 Cheers ✌

 Shout Out